edielson-assis/edielson-assis/README.md

-- 👋 Hi there, I’m @edielson-assis
+- 👋 Hi there, I’m Edielson Assis
+- 👨‍💻 I've been studying computer science at Unijorge-BA/2021.2
+- 👨‍🎓 I've been studying English at Fluency Academy since July/2021
-- 👀 I’m interested in learnig everything about IT.
+- 👀 I’ve interested in learnig everything about IT.
-- 🌱 I’m currently learning: C, C++, JAVA, C#, Python, HTML and CSS.
+- 🌱 I’ve been currently learning: C, C++, JAVA, C#, Python, HTML and CSS.
 - 💞️ I'm looking to collaborate in the development of new technologies.
 - 📫 How to reach me?
-Just call me here.
+Just call me [here](https://www.linkedin.com/in/edielson-assis/ "LinkedIn").

 <div align="center">
   <a href="https://github.com/edielson-assis">